 - In a medium bowl add, diced pineapple, red pepper, red onion, cilantro, chipotle pepper, lime juice, and salt to taste.
 Lightly toss to mix.

 - In a small bowl add, avocado, juice of 1 lime, and salt to taste.
 Gently smash the avocado and stir, it will look like a chunky guacamole.
 Set both the pineapple salsa and smashed avocado aside.

 - Remove salmon and bring to room temperature, pat dry.

 - In a small bowl add smoked paprika, garlic powder, chipotle chili powder, and sea salt.
 Stir.
 Season the flesh side of salmon with seasoning.
 Rub mixture into salmon to completely cover it.

 - Heat large skillet to medium high heat.

 - Add canola oil to the pan.
 Place salmon on pan flesh side down.
 Saute for 4-6 minutes.
-Using a flat spatula gently flip the salmon and saute the flesh side for another 4-6 minutes until crispy.
-You'll know the salmon is done when it starts to turn opaque or if the fish feels firm instead of spongy when you touch it.
+Using a flat spatula gently flip the salmon and saute the on the skin side for another 4-6 minutes until crispy.
+You’ll know the salmon is done when it starts to turn opaque or if the fish feels firm instead of spongy when you touch it.
 Remove from the pan and let sit.

 - Add tortillas directly on the burners and brown until crispy.
 You want the tortilla to be like a hard shell taco but not burnt.